siderolabs/sidero/website/content/docs/v0.5/Getting Started/prereq-kubernetes.md

 This is _not_ the Docker bridge IP but the standard IP address of the workstation.

-Note that there are two ports mentioned in the command above.
+Note that there are three ports mentioned in the command above.
 The first (69) is
 for TFTP.
 The second (8081) is for the web server (which serves netboot artifacts and configuration).
+The third (51821) is for the SideroLink Wireguard network.

 Exposing them here allows us to access the services that will get deployed on this node.
 In turn, we will be running our Sidero services with `hostNetwork: true`,